Please join us for our next Virtual Information Night!

 Admissions criteria for the PTA Program are as follows:

 - Completion of PTA Program Application.
-The application will be available on August 15.
+(The application will be available on the homepage August 15.)

-- Completion of the four pre-requisite courses with a grade of “C” or better
+- Completion of the five prerequisite courses with a grade of “C” or better before the program begins.
+(Classes can be in-progress during application period.)**

-- Submission of college transcripts verifying successful completion of pre-requisite coursework.
-Mendocino College transcripts must be requested through the Office of Admissions and Records with the following form: /sites/default/files/docs/admissions/mendocino_college_request_for_official_transcript_rev_20180205.pdf
+- Submission of official college transcripts verifying successful completion of prerequisite coursework, or unofficial transcripts of prerequisites are still in progress.
+Mendocino College transcripts must be requested through the Office of Admissions and Records with the following form: https://www.mendocino.edu/sites/default/files/docs/admissions/mendocino_college_request_for_official_transcript_rev_20180205.pdf

-Please indicate the transcript should be delivered to the Mendocino College PTA Program, Attn: Sara Bogner.
+Please indicate the transcript should be delivered to the Mendocino College PTA Program at PTA@mendocino.edu.
 There is no fee associated with this request.

-3. If the class of 24 is filled, a wait list of up to 24 students will be maintained by the PTA Program Director.
+3. If the class of 24 is filled, a wait list of 5-10 students will be maintained.

-4. Emails will be sent to students admitted into the PTA Program by November 1.
-Students will be required to notify the MC PTA Program Director by November 15 to confirm their intention to begin the program in January of the following year.
+4. Emails will be sent to students admitted into the PTA Program by June 1st.
+Students will be required to notify the PTA Program by June 8th to confirm their intention to begin the program in August.

 Procedures that are and will be used to recruit students to the program are consistent with procedures used for general recruiting at MC.
 The college and program strive to recruit a diverse patient population through outreach to high schools in the district, informational booths at community events, program brochures, advertisement through the internet, local newspapers, and radio.

 2. Criminal Background Check - Clinical placements are a mandatory component of the curriculum and will require clearance of a criminal background check.
 Students who do not clear agency requirements are not eligible for clinical placement and will, consequently, be ineligible to continue in the program.
-A clear background check must be completed prior to the first day of the spring semester in January.
+A clear background check must be completed prior to the first day of the fall semester in August. **See Background Check and Drug Screen Policy below.

 4. CPR for Healthcare Provider - You must present a valid CPR card for Healthcare Provider offered through the American Heart Association prior to the beginning of the second semester in the program.
 Card must be valid throughout the duration of the program.

-5. Malpractice Insurance - PTA students are required to obtain malpractice insurance prior to the end of the first semester.
+5. Malpractice Insurance - PTA students are required to obtain malpractice insurance prior to the end of the second semester.

-**Failure to present the required documents detailed above by the deadlines stated may result in reversal of acceptance or adminstrative dismissal from the program.
+**Failure to present the required documents detailed above by the deadlines stated may result in reversal of acceptance or administrative dismissal from the program.

 Transfer Policy